bradleyd/blogex/README.md

 ## Notes

 * If you choose to change the application's structure, you could manually start the router from your code like this `Blogex.Router.start`

+This is my first attempt to build a simple blog in `phoenix`